-NZTA yet to find missing USB drive containing details on more than 1000 employees
+NZTA still to recover missing USB drive containing details of more than 1000 employees

 In December, Transport Minister Phil Twyford confirmed the drive had been misplaced.

-In written questions, he said it was not password protected, nor was it encrypted and contained the names and email addresses of 1104 NZTA staff members.
+In response to written questions from the Opposition he said it was not password protected, nor was it encrypted, but contained the names and email addresses of 1104 NZTA staff members.

-Twyford said he was made aware of the situation by NZTA's chair on December 2 – NZTA staff were informed on November 30.
+Twyford said he was made aware of the situation by NZTA's chairman on December 2.
+NZTA staff were informed on November 30.

 After the information about the misplaced drive was made public in early December, an NZTA spokeswoman said there was "minimal risk" of a person's identity being stolen.